 If your clients and their employees already have a Relevant Life Plan with us, this could make it easier when it comes to underwriting them for business protection.

-Your clients might think all protection plans are the same.
-Good advice is about knowing what sets them apart.
 Our Helping Hand service can support a client's business in a number of ways, and they won’t need to pay anything extra to use it.
 That means if a client loses a key person through death or illness, they'll have access to a careers specialist who’ll be able to help with sourcing a temporary replacement within 48 hours or a full-time replacement if it’s needed.
 Legal help is also available including advice on all aspects of employment law.

 What's more, the person covered and their family (partner and children) also have access to a dedicated nurse who can give them practical and emotional support for as long as it's needed.